Red River waterdog

 The Red River mudpuppy (Necturus maculosus louisianensis), also called Louisiana waterdog or Red River waterdog, is a subspecies of aquatic salamander in the family Proteidae.

 Taxonomy

-Most taxonomic authorities currently [when?] consider this salamander to be a subspecies of the common mudpuppy (N. maculosus): N. maculosus louisianensis, or the Red River mudpuppy.
+Most taxonomic authorities currently [when?] consider this salamander to be a subspecies of the common mudpuppy (N. maculosus): N. maculosus louisianensis, or the Red River waterdog.
 The Red River waterdog was proposed as a separate species from the common mudpuppy by Collins in 1991, but supporting data was lacking.
 Petranka (1998) and Crother (2017) both treated this fully aquatic salamander as a subspecies.
 Phylogenetic and morphological analyses conducted by Chabbaria et al. 2018, suggested two distinct lineages of N. maculosus in the Great Lakes and Mississippi River, and similar results were obtained from analyses of mitochondrial DNA (mtDNA) samples from the upper Midwest, Great Lakes, and New England by Greenwald et al. 2020.

 Geographic range

 It is found in southeastern Kansas, southern Missouri, northeastern Oklahoma, Arkansas, and northcentral Louisiana.
 It lives only in the Red River and adjacent drainage systems.